ChengLuffy/app-Prefs/README.md

 # app-Prefs
-open system setting in app
+a demo for open system setting in app